-tool_name Parameter (-params) Description PLACEROUTE See the topic for parameter names and values.
+tool_name Parameter (-params) Description See the topic for parameter names and values.
 See the topic for description.
+PLACEROUTE See the topic for parameter names and values.
+See the topic for description.
 PUBLISHBLOCK See the topic for parameter names and values.
 See the topic for description.

-See the SmartFusion2 and IGLOO2 Tcl for SoC document for the full list of parameters and values.
+See the Tcl Commands and Supported Families table for the list of families that support this command.

 '''

-configure_tool -name {SYNTHESIZE} -params {LANGUAGE_VHDL_2008:true}

 configure_tool -name {COMPILE} \

+'''

 -params {MERGESDC:true}

+'''

 configure_tool -name {PLACEROUTE} -params {TDPR:true}\

+'''

 -params {INCRPLACEANDROUTE:true}

 For example, the command:

 configure_tool -name {COMPILE} -params {MERGESDC:true}

-'''

-sets the COMPILE command options MERGESDC to true to merge SDC file(s) with existing timing constraints
+sets the COMPILE command options MERGESDC to true to merge SDC file(s) with existing timing constraints.